jackcallister/flexbox-sass/README.md

 # Flexbox::Sass

-TODO: Write a gem description
+TODO: Write a gem description - This will happen, I promise!

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your RAILS application's Gemfile:

     gem 'flexbox-sass'